Hafiz-Waleed-Hussain/antigravity-geofencing/README.md

-# NOTE: this is created by a Vibe coding on Google Anti Gravity, and I spent 2 hours and 40 minutes.
+# NOTE: Created by a Vibe coding on Google Anti Gravity, and I spent 2 hours and 40 minutes.

 # 🌍 Antigravity Geofencing - A Multi-Architecture Android Showcase